 - If the person is seizing: If you see that the overdosing person is having a seizure, make sure to protect them from injuring themselves by helping them lay down in a safe area with a cushion behind their head.
 Stay beside the seizing individual until emergency medical help comes.

-Baclofen Abuse Treatment
+Baclofen Abuse Treatment Types

 If you or a loved one is struggling with a baclofen abuse problem, it is important that you seek formal treatment, which can help you break the cycle of compulsive baclofen abuse and start working toward a healthier, drug-free life.
-If you abuse baclofen with other drugs, such as opioids or alcohol, treatment can help you work through the underlying issues of your addiction with therapy, group counseling, relapse prevention, and aftercare.
+If you abuse baclofen with other drugs, such as opioids or alcohol, treatment can help you work through the underlying issues driving your addiction with therapy, group counseling, relapse prevention, and aftercare.

 Various types of treatment for a baclofen use disorder may include a combination of the following:

-Residential treatment: Residential programs are offered in a variety of models, including therapeutic communities or a sober living home (halfway house).
+Residential treatment: Residential programs are offered in a variety of models, including therapeutic communities or sober living homes (halfway houses).
 Depending on the facility and your situation, treatment in a residential program could last 1 month to 1 year or more.
 These programs are helpful if you do not have a stable home environment or if your substance use disorder is serious.
 Residential treatment can help prepare you to reenter work or school by providing resources and training, as well as time and space for you to explore your options.